BitMiracle/Docotic.Pdf.Samples/Samples/Draw and print PDF/SavePageAsImage/README.md

-# Save PDF page as PNG, JPG, or TIFF image in C# amd VB.NET
+# Save PDF page as PNG, JPG, or TIFF image in C# and VB.NET
 This sample shows how to save a PDF page as an image using [Docotic.Pdf library](https://bitmiracle.com/pdf-library/).
 I.e., how to convert a PDF page to PNG, JPG, or TIFF image.

 Use [PdfPage.Save method](https://bitmiracle.com/pdf-library/help/pdfpage.save.html) with specific [PdfDrawOptions](https://bitmiracle.com/pdf-library/help/pdfdrawoptions.html).
 To create PdfDrawOptions, use [PdfDrawOptions.Create() method](https://bitmiracle.com/pdf-library/help/pdfdrawoptions.create.html).
 This method will create default options: PNG images with a transparent background.
 Please note that you can fine-tune options after creation.